 The Group operated one defined benefit pension scheme in the UK in which future accruals ceased in November 2012.
 The assets of the scheme are held separately from those of the Company and it is funded by the Company as necessary in order to ensure that the scheme can meet the expected benefit obligations.
 The funding policy is to ensure that the assets held by the scheme in the future are adequate to meet expected liabilities, allowing for future increases in pensions.
-The only assets of the scheme which are invested in the Company are an interest in the cumulative preference shares of the Company with an estimated current market value of £0.1m.
+The only assets of the scheme which are invested in the Company are an interest in the cumulative preference shares of the Company with an estimated current market value of £0.2m.

 The most recent formal actuarial valuation of the scheme was carried out as at 30 June 2012 using the projected unit credit method.
 The market value of the scheme assets at that date was £315.8m and the funding level was 86% of liabilities, which represented a deficit of £53.0m.
-Following agreement between the trustee of the scheme and the Company of a deficit recovery plan, from 1 July 2013, the Company commenced paying to the scheme £1.7m per annum (previously £1.2m per annum), in monthly instalments, increasing by 2.1% per annum.
-The deficit recovery period from 30 June 2012 was estimated to be 17 years and 2 months, which is scheduled to be formally reassessed as at 30 June 2015.
+Following agreement between the trustee of the scheme and the Company of a deficit recovery plan, from 1 July 2013 the Company commenced paying to the scheme £1.7m per annum (previously £1.2m per annum) in monthly instalments, increasing by 2.1% per annum.
+The deficit recovery period from 30 June 2012 was estimated to be 17 years and 2 months, which is scheduled to be formally reassessed following the completion of the actuarial valuation being carried out as at 30 June 2015.

-During the year the Company paid deficit recovery contributions of £1.7m (2013: £1.4m).
-Further payments of £0.2m were made in 2013 in respect of redundancies.
-The expected contributions in 2015 are £1.8m.
+During the year the Company paid deficit recovery contributions of £1.8m (2014: £1.7m).
+Further payments of £0.1m were made in 2015 in respect of redundancies.

-The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on the detailed actuarial valuation work carried out as at 30 June 2012, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2014.
-Scheme assets are stated at their market value at 31 December 2014.
+The Company accounts for pension costs under IAS 19 Employee benefits and the valuation used has been based on detailed actuarial valuation work carried out as at 30 June 2015, updated by the Company's actuary to assess the value of the liabilities of the scheme at 31 December 2015.
+Scheme assets are stated at their market value at 31 December 2015.